 The Bottom Line on VelaShape

 What’s the real deal with VelaShape?
 It appears to be a temporary fix, and it takes multiple treatments to see results.
 We are concerned that the cost makes it not sustainable for some people, not to mention the fact that the changes won’t last long if you don’t alter diet and exercise habits.

-And right now, there’s a Special Trial Offer available directly from the manufacturer.
-It always helps to see this kind of thing, because it’s a vote of confidence in the product.
+And right now, there’s a free trial available directly from the team behind the program.
+It always helps to see this kind of thing, because it’s a vote of confidence in Noom.

 Velashape is a procedure that claims to be the cure for cellulite.
 The specific ingredients are not known but it is a clinical procedure.
 It is a mix of Infrared Light Energy, Bi-Polar Radio Frequency, and Vacuum Mechanical Massage.